tagsys/tagsee/README.md

 ## Acknowledgement

-This project acknowledge significant help, feedback, suggestions and guidance from following people.
+This project acknowledges significant help, feedback, suggestions and guidance from following people.

 - Tianci Liu.
 This guy developed a primary and offline RFID reading tool for our group.
+It inpsires me to develop TagSee.